 You need to determine how badly you want the job candidate, or how difficult it will be to recruit another qualified candidate, and then, determine if a signing bonus is your best bet.

 Sample Situations in Which to Use a Signing Bonus

-One example might be a female developer who is heavily recruited by the west coast big corporations such as Google and Microsoft who face criticism for their lack of diversity.
-To engage her services, a midwest employer might use a signing bonus.
+One example might be a female program developer who is heavily recruited by the west coast big corporations such as Google and Microsoft who face criticism for their lack of diversity.
+To engage her services, over the attraction of the giant corporations, a midwest employer might offer a signing bonus.

-A second example is a senior level chief technology officer (CTO).
+A second example is the senior level chief technology officer (CTO).
 Good ones are in demand and heavily recruited.
-To compete for the talent, an employer might need to offer a signing bonus.
+To compete for the most talented candidate, an employer might need to offer a signing bonus.